Andrew Barisic: Club career

 Born in Canberra, Barisic began his career in 2002 with the ACTAS before moving to Canberra Deakin in July 2003.
 In January 2004 he signed his first professional contract with Melbourne Knights, then left in the summer of 2006 for Europe and signed a contract for Germany-based Oberliga Nord club, Arminia Hannover.

 On 13 December 2007 he signed with his former club Melbourne Knights in the Victorian Premier League.
 He impressed regularly, becoming a key member of their squad and scoring 19 goals in 21 games in the 2008 season.

 Gold Coast United

 On 10 December 2008 he was signed by Gold Coast United on a one-year contract.
 At Gold Coast United he made six appearances and scored one goal in his first season there.
 He was signed on for one further year.
 In his second season at GCU, he made 11 appearances and again scored one goal.

-Persebaya1927
+Persebaya 1927

 After leaving Gold Coast, "Bara" signed for Indonesian side Persebaya Surabaya in the Indonesian Premier League.
 He did very well there, scoring 11 in 14 games.